What can I do to help the library?

 Yes.
 ECRL will send a written acknowledgement for all donations of $100 or more.
 A written acknowledgement may be requested for all other donations.

 Yes, this is a great way to support your library.
-Staff will determine if the material will be added to the shared library collection, recycled, or sold in a book sale to benefit the library.
+Bring your items to the circulation desk and staff will determine if the material will be added to the shared library collection, recycled, or sold in a book sale to benefit the library.
 For additional information, view East Central Regional Library’s Collection Development Policy.

 To discuss donations intended for a specific purpose, please contact Carla Lydon, Executive Director at email@example.com or call 763-392-0662.